letizhamiguel-cyber/ECE-2112-PA-1/README.md

   Example: `rotate_word("python") ` -> "ythonp"

-These function and method were combined in order to create a single defined function that sorts the letters of a word alphabetically;
+**This function and method were combined to create a function that moves the first character of the string to the end, keeping all remaining characters in their original order, and were then printed.**

     def rotate_word(text):
         return text[1:] + text[0]